HappyPathway/ai-library-framework/README.md

 - Follow best practices for modular design, error handling, and testing
 - Use Sphinx-style docstrings for documentation
 - Use Pydantic-AI for structured LLM interactions
-- Use a virtual environment for Python projects
+- Use dev container for consistent development environment
 - Avoid content that violates copyrights
 - Keep responses short and impersonal
 - If asked for harmful content, respond with "Sorry, I can't assist with that."